revolist/revogrid-docs/compare/wijmo-datagrid-alternative.md

 Wijmo is broad, but it is not primarily a Gantt/scheduling product.
 If your data product needs task tables, timelines, resource assignments, dependencies, baselines, critical path, or project scheduling workflows, you will likely need another control or a custom integration.

-RevoGrid Pro includes Gantt & Scheduling modules on top of the same data-grid foundation.
+RevoGrid Pro includes Gantt Charts on top of the same data-grid foundation.
 That is useful when your product combines:

 - task lists and timeline planning;
 - resource planning and capacity views;